-- The apostille process is the same all over the Philippines but legalization process differs depending on the country that the documents will be used in.
+- The apostille process is the same all over the Philippines but the legalization process differs depending on the country in which the documents will be used.

-- Apostille is easier while the legalization process adds in at least one (but it might be several) extra step.
+- Apostille is easier while the legalization process adds in at least one (but it might be several) extra steps.

 - Legalization will require more documents (and is usually more expensive than apostille).